 A tapped delay line (TDL) is a delay line with at least one ``tap''.
-A delay-line tap extracts a signal output from somewhere within the delay line, optionally scales it, and usually sums with other taps for form an output signal.
+A delay-line tap extracts a signal output from somewhere within the delay line, optionally scales it, and typically sums with other taps to form a TDL output signal.
 A tap may be interpolating or non-interpolating.
 A non-interpolating tap extracts the signal at some fixed integer delay relative to the input.
 Thus, a tap implements a shorter delay line within a larger one, as shown in Fig.2.18.

 Tapped delay lines efficiently simulate multiple echoes from the same source signal.
 As a result, they are extensively used in the field of artificial reverberation.